mtbr29/llamaqwerty-builds-archive/README.md

 Both methods are acceptable if you have a build you want to contribute

+# Issues
+If you have issues downloading from different links then check to see if they are addressed here

+Certain links don't work on the first try

+Buzzheavier will be broken if your adblocker is enabled

 # Notes
 I am not the owner of any of these builds and am not resposible for any of the drives they are on